-The Company operates in and/or has ownership interests in California and Oregon, pursuant to state and local law and regulations.
+The Company operates in and/or has ownership interests in California, pursuant to state and local law and regulations.
 StateHouse's retail dispensaries serve both adult-use and medical cannabis customers.
-Harborside-branded retail dispensaries in California are located in Oakland, San Jose, San Leandro, San Francisco and Desert Hot Springs.
-StateHouse also owns a dispensary located in Eugene, Oregon which operates under the Terpene Station brand.
-The Company holds a 21% ownership interest in FGW, which operates the Haight Ashbury Dispensary.
-Pursuant to the terms of the Subsequent FGW Agreement and conversion of the FGW Note, StateHouse's ownership interest in FGW increased to 80% on October 27, 2023.
-Following the closing of the Urbn Leaf Acquisition, the Company holds a 100% ownership interest in Urbn Leaf, a company that operates retail dispensaries in San Diego, San Ysidro, La Mesa, Grossmont, Vista, Grover Beach, Seaside, San Jose and West Hollywood.
+Harborside-branded retail dispensaries in California are located in Oakland, San Jose, San Leandro, and San Francisco.
+Urbn Lead-branded retail dispensaries in California are located in San Diego, San Ysidro, Grover Beach, La Mesa, San Jose, Vista and West Hollywood.
 The Company's retail dispensaries have over 15 continuous years of operating history.

 StateHouse owns and operates the Salinas Production Campus in Salinas, California, which enables the Company to produce a wide array of cannabis products that can be offered at varying price points, meeting the ever diverse and changing habits of customers and other dispensaries, manufacturers, and distributors.
-Following the closing of the Loudpack Acquisition, the Company also owns the Greenfield Production Campus, one of the largest cannabis manufacturing facilities in the state of California, which focuses primarily on the creation, production and distribution of brands that are sold and shipped to Retailers throughout the state of California including the Company's own stores.
+The Company also owns the Greenfield Production Campus, one of the largest cannabis manufacturing facilities in the state of California, which focuses primarily on the creation, production and distribution of brands that are sold and shipped to Retailers throughout the state of California including the Company's own stores.

-The Company owns a number of different cannabis brands that it sells through wholesale and retail markets including "Fuzzies", "Loudpack", "Kingpen", "Kingroll", "Dime Bag", "Harborside", "Harborside Farms", "Key", "Terpene Station", "Sublime", and "Urbn Leaf".
+The Company owns a number of different cannabis brands that it sells through wholesale and retail markets including "Fuzzies", "Loudpack", "King Pen", "King Roll", "Dime Bag", "Harborside", "Harborside Farms", "Key", "Terpene Station", "Sublime", and "Urbn Leaf".
 In addition, the Company exclusively licenses the "Smokiez" brand in California.